Format of the Master's thesis

 Decided by the Master's thesis committee April 2006 (revised October 2010, January 2012 and April 2016)

 - The thesis must have a title, a preface, a table of contents, a list of references, page numbers and chapter numbers.
-It should also contain a summary of 2-3 pages.
+It should also contain a summary or abstract of 1-3 pages.

 - The front page of the master's thesis must include: